Institute for Language Sciences Labs

 What to do next?

-You don’t necessarily have to become a Linux wizard, but of course it won’t hurt.
-You can follow an online tutorial, read the Wikipedia entries linked to in the introduction, but you’ll learn most from booting into Linux every once in a while and trying to use the command line for tasks you’d normally use a graphical user interface for.
+You don’t need to become a Linux wizard, though it certainly wouldn’t hurt!
+You can explore online tutorials or check out the Wikipedia links provided in the introduction.
+But the best way to learn is by simply booting into Linux now and then and challenging yourself to use the command line for tasks you’d usually do with a graphical interface.